Highams Park Forum

 Safer Neighbourhoods is about local policing; police and partners working with you, to identify and tackle issues of concern in your neighbourhood.

 The Safer Neighbourhoods teams are organised by Electoral Ward (see above).
-You’ll find full contact details here:
+To contact your ward team, proceed as follows:

 Back to top